Abstract and concrete tangent modules on Lipschitz differentiability spaces: Abstract

 \section{Abstract}

 We construct an isometric embedding from Gigli's abstract tangent module into the concrete tangent module of a space admitting a (weak) Lipschitz differentiable structure, and give two equivalent conditions which characterize when the embedding is an isomorphism.
-Together with arguments from \cite{BKO19}, this equivalence is used to show that the $\Lip-\lip$ -type condition $\lip f\le C|Df|$ implies the existence of a Lipschitz differentiable structure, and moreover self-improves to $\lip f =|Df|$.
+Together with arguments from \cite{BKO19}, this equivalence is used to show that the $\Lip-\lip$ -type condition $\lip f\le C|Df|$ self-improves to $\lip f =|Df|$.

 We also provide a direct proof of a result in \cite{GP16} that, for a space with a strongly rectifiable decomposition, Gigli's tangent module admits an isometric embedding into the so-called Gromov--Hausdorff tangent module, without any a priori reflexivity assumptions.